kjempelodott/ananas/README.md

 ##### Multiple evaluations

 To automate the evaluation process even further, you can use the `eval#` command.
-It will take an xml as input.
-It must comply with the following format:
+It will ask for an xml file.
+The xml file must comply with the following format:

 ```
 <THISTAGCANBEWHATEVERYOUWANT>